Witnesses tell of horror during Toronto van incident

-(CNN)A white van plowed into pedestrians in Toronto's bustling North York area Monday, killing 10 people and leaving at least 15 injured.
+(CNN)A white van plowed into pedestrians in Toronto's bustling North York area on Monday, killing 10 people and leaving eyewitnesses traumatized.

 Witnesses said there was pandemonium after the vehicle collided with people crossing a busy intersection at Yonge Street and Finch Avenue, mounting the sidewalk and leaving a trail of destruction almost a mile long.